Chocolate Acorns are the cutest Fall or Thanksgiving treat, and with just a couple pantry ingredients they could not be easier to make!

 I love that you can make as few or as many as desired.

-I made mine with Hershey’s chocolate kisses, mini Nilla wafers, melted chocolate, and mini chocolate chips.
+I make mine with Hershey’s chocolate kisses, mini Nilla wafers, melted chocolate, and mini chocolate chips.
+But there are some other ways to make them fun!

 And if you’re looking for more cute and easy Fall or Thanksgiving goodies, check these out!